chimo/gs-markdown/README.md

 ## Instructions

+### Activate the feature for your user account

+Because the markdown plugin changes the way notices are rendered significantly, it is disabled by default.

+Users can activate the plugin for their account in the "Settings > Markdown" section.

 ### Built-in markdown parser

 Make sure the files are in a folder called `Markdown` if they're not already